 There hasn’t been a year in my lifetime that has had such a negative impact on the mental health of so many like 2020 has.
 Yet me, someone who has had an array of difficulties with his mental health and continues to do so, has managed to stay positive throughout most of it.

-If the year went as planned I would have finished my journalism course in May (instead of September) I’d have ticked off my fifth wonder of the world when I visited the Taj Mahal in June and I would have seen two of my dear travel friends tie the knot in California, which would have included a few days at one of my favourite places in the world – San Francisco.
+If the year went as planned I would have finished my journalism course in May (instead of September) I’d have ticked off my fifth wonder of the world when I visited the Taj Mahal in June and I would have seen two of my dear travel friends tie the knot in California, which would have included a few days in one of my favourite places in the world – San Francisco.

 Sadly, just like for everyone else, it didn’t go that way.
 Coronavirus swept across the world and was declared a pandemic in March, shortly afterwards the UK joined a quarter of the worlds population in living under some form of lockdown because of the virus.